Katherine Faber: Early life and education

-Teaching, recognition
+Teaching, Recognition, and Awards

 From 1982 to 1987, Faber served as Assistant and Associate Professor of Ceramic Engineering at the Ohio State University.
-She participated in the first class of the Defense Science Study Group, a program which introduces outstanding American science and engineering professors to the United States’ security challenges (1985–1988).
-From 1988 to 2014, she taught as Associate Professor, Professor, and Walter P. Murphy Professor of Materials Science and Engineering at the McCormick School of Engineering at Northwestern University, where she also served as the Chair of the University Materials Council (2001–2002).
+She participated in the first class of the Defense Science Study Group, a program which introduces outstanding American science and engineering professors to the United States' security challenges (1985–1988).
+From 1988 to 2014, she taught as Associate Professor, professor, and Walter P. Murphy Professor of Materials Science and Engineering at the McCormick School of Engineering at Northwestern University.
+During her time at Northwestern, she served as the Associate Dean for Graduate Studies and Research, overseeing more than $25 million in faculty research funds.
+She went on to complete a 5-year term as department chair of Materials Science and Engineering at Northwestern, where she also served as the Chair of the University Materials Council (2001–2002), a collaborative group composed of directors of a number of materials programs from across the US and Canada.
 Additionally, from 2005 to 2007 she sat on the Scientific Advisory Committee of the Advanced Photon Source at Argonne National Lab.
 In 2014, she joined the teaching faculty at Caltech.

 From 2006 to 2007, Faber served as the President of the American Ceramic Society, and in 2013 was named a Distinguished Life Member in recognition of her notable contributions to the ceramic and glass profession.
-In 2014, Faber was elected to the American Academy of Arts and Sciences class of fellows.
+In 2014, Faber was elected to the American Academy of Arts and Sciences class of fellows for work in preserving material culture.
+In 2024, Faber received the W. David Kingery Award, one of the highest honors bestowed in the ceramics community, for her lifelong contributions to ceramic technology and education.

-She has also been recognized with:
+She has also been recognized and awarded with: